craole-cc/dotDots/Configuration/sddm/themes/sugar-candy/README.md

 update.

 **Pro tip**: It's super annoying to log out and back in every time you want to see a change made to the `theme.conf` file.
-To preview your changes from withing your running desktop environment session simply issue:\
+To preview your changes from within your running desktop environment session simply issue:\
 `sddm-greeter --test-mode --theme /usr/share/sddm/themes/sugar-candy`